ShoulderKarlsson/skycons-component/README.md

 ## Usage
-The component comes with properties that allows you to customize according to your desire.
+The component comes with properties that allows you to customize the component according to your desire.
 The properties that are supported by the component is the following.

 **animate** - All the darksky icons comes with animations.
 This allows you to controll the animation.
 Default value for this is true.
 Do disable the animation, pass false to the component.